xiyuy98/stat-992-project/README.md

 ## Background

-This is a class project for Statistics 992 Data Science with Graphs which is taught by Professor Karl Rohe.
+This is a class project for Statistics 992 Data Science with Graphs which is taught by [Professor Karl Rohe](http://pages.stat.wisc.edu/~karlrohe/index.html).
 This project is motivated by the following facts: Many current research on citation networks focus on general citation patterns only in the field of statistics.
 A good summary of the previous studies are provided by Radicchi, Fortunato, and Vespignani (2012).
 However, to our knowledge, very few work (if any) focuses on a specific statistical technique, tracking its citation patterns in different fields of study over time.

 In this project, we study the citation patterns of false discovery rate (FDR).
 We would like to understand the citation changes of [Benjamini and Hochberg's FDR paper (1995)](https://www.jstor.org/stable/pdf/2346101.pdf?casa_token=qlxs1uyCcj8AAAAA:G5YA-dmXlC4ejoC1OVLKHTq8MvccB-zQtXSZI8VHg9fgHAH9n4B0NESP200mDtLf8pmLh-MZ3fV1cWZhRj7h2isC_MpCZhAJCGhSHScvGW54Bb69pIU) over time and across different fields.
 We name such changes as the paper's diffusion pattern because its influence spreads across the citation network over time.
-Specifically, we observe whether a time lag appears and compare the time lag difference across research fields.
+Specifically, we are curious to know whether a time lag exists and compare the time lag difference across research fields.
 For time lag, we mean whether there exists a gap between the time when the paper was published and when it gained its popularity.
 We then plot the shape of the citation patterns in each field.
-We observe that diffusion pattern in one field differs based on the field's closeness to statistics.
+We find that the diffusion pattern in one field differs based on the field's closeness to statistics.

 ## Data

 ### Data description

-We used the [Semantic Scholar's records](http://s2-public-api-prod.us-west-2.elasticbeanstalk.com/corpus/), which gives information on research papers.
+We used the [Semantic Scholar's records](http://s2-public-api-prod.us-west-2.elasticbeanstalk.com/corpus/), a dataset aggregates papers from hundreds of academic publishers and digital archives into a single source.
 The corpus is composed of rich abstracts, bibliographic references, and structured full texts.
 The full text comes with automatically detected inline citations, figures, and tables.
-Also, each citation is linked to its corresponding paper.
-In Semantic Scholar's dataset, papers from hundreds of academic publishers and digital archives are aggregated into a single source.
-With the well-developed tool, we downloaded and configured the whole dataset with 220 million papers and over 100Gb meta data.
-They are well prepared, machine-readable academic texts
+Moreover, each citation is linked to its corresponding paper.
+Following the instructions of the Semantic Scholar, we downloaded and configured the whole dataset with 220 million papers and over 100Gb meta data.
+They are well prepared, machine-readable academic texts.

 ### Data collection